MarinaFroes/MERN-exercise-tracker-tutorial/README.md

 ## Installation and Use

-- Download the files, cd into directory and run:
+- Download the files, cd into root directory and run:
 ```bash
 # Install dependencies
 $ npm install